A new framework for dynamical models on multiplex networks: Mathematical Framework

-When $\mathfrak{D}$ is closed, the matrix $M$ is stochastic, which we will use in the next section when analyzing multiplex random walk dynamics.
-When $\mathfrak{D}$ is closed and the $D_i$ are random walk matrices we recover the models used in \cite{domenico_navigability_2014} and \cite{trpevski_discrete-time_2014}.
+If all of the $m^{\alpha,\beta}_i=1$, we say that $\mathfrak{D}$ is {\em closed}.
+Consequently, when $\mathfrak{D}$ is closed, $C$ is stochastic, which we will use when discussing random walk dynamics on multiplex networks in Section \ref{sec:rw}.
+When $\mathfrak{D}$ is closed and the $D^\alpha$ are random walk matrices we recover models used in \cite{domenico_navigability_2014} and \cite{trpevski_discrete-time_2014}.

-We motivate our first simplification, which we call the {\em unified node} model, with an example using economic exchange networks.
-Consider trade relationships between countries, where bilateral trade occurs within commodity based layers, but parties inside the countries redistribute money internally redistributed before international trade begins anew.
-This allows countries to use surpluses in one area to fund deficits in another.
-Further, the $\alpha$ coefficients represent unmodeled sources or sinks of income external to the trade network.

-To adjust our model, we enforce a homogeneity condition at each node: instead of computing $M$ from $nk$ projections we use the $n$ projections $Q_j=\sum_{\ell=1}^k\alpha_j^\ell P_j^\ell, j \in \{1,\dots,n\}$.
-The value of the product $Q_jDv$ is the weighted sum of the quantities at node $j$ on each layer.
-When $\mathfrak{D}$ is closed, $Q_j$ simply becomes the uniform projection onto the subspace spanned by all of the copies of node $j$.